-• Comparison with External Data: The report will include comparisons between Aclima's measurements and data from regulatory stationary monitoring sites.
+- Comparison with External Data: The report will include comparisons between Aclima's measurements and data from regulatory stationary monitoring sites.
 These comparisons will evaluate the accuracy and precision of Aclima's mobile measurements against established reference methods over various timescales.
 Metrics such as Mean Bias Error (MBE), Mean Absolute Error (MAE), and R2 will be used to quantify the agreement between the datasets.
-Additionally, comparisons of the modeled ambient concentration estimates with annual averages from nearby regulatory monitors will be included to assess the overall performance of the data products.

-- Aclima Calibration Results: Results from the calibration events conducted on Aclima's Mobile Nodes (AMNs), both before and after their deployment.
+Additionally, comparisons of the modeled ambient concentration estimates with annual averages from nearby regulatory monitors will be included to assess the overall performance of the data products - Aclima and PML Calibration Results: Results from the calibration events conducted on Aclima's Mobile Nodes (AMNs) and the PML team, both before, during, and after their deployment.
 These results will help characterize the typical measurement error at the device level by comparing sensor readings to reference instruments and amongst themselves. - Stationary Comparison with Regulatory data: This evaluation will compare data from Aclima's stationary AMNs, collocated at regulatory monitoring sites, with the measurements from those regulatory monitors.
 This comparison will help determine the measurement error and how Aclima's data aligns with the established regulatory network's data. - Mobile Comparison with Regulatory data: This analysis will involve comparing in situ measurements collected by Aclima's mobile monitoring fleet near regulatory sites with the concurrent data from those stationary sites.
-This will provide insight into the agreement between mobile and stationary measurements, considering both measurement errors and the natural spatial and temporal variability of pollutants. - Ambient Concentration Comparison with Regulatory data: The hyperlocal ambient concentration estimates will be compared with long term average concentrations from regulatory stationary monitors.
-This will help assess the overall uncertainty in Aclima's estimates, including factors like modeling and the temporal sparseness of mobile measurements. - Analysis of completeness and representativeness: Analysis will be performed to show how well distributed data collection is across times of day, days of week, and season.
+This will provide insight into the agreement between mobile and stationary measurements, considering both measurement errors and the natural spatial and temporal variability of pollutants.
+This is only relevant for Aclima's data, not the PML data. - Ambient Concentration Comparison with Regulatory data: The hyperlocal ambient concentration estimates will be compared with long term average concentrations from regulatory stationary monitors.
+This will help assess the overall uncertainty in Aclima's estimates, including factors like modeling and the temporal sparseness of mobile measurements.
+This is only relevant for Aclima's data, not the PML data. - Analysis of completeness and representativeness: Analysis will be performed to show how well distributed data collection is across times of day, days of week, and season.
 Additionally, the number of passes in each location will be reported.
+Similar analyses will be conducted in similar ways for both the targeted and broad area monitoring approaches.